Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 Mist your counter with a little water to prevent sticking (optional, but helpful) and turn the dough out.

-Stretch the dough into a 13×16 inch rectangle for the filling.
+Stretch the dough into a 13×16 inch rectangle for the filling, with the long side at the bottom.
 You don’t necessarily need a measuring tape, but if you’re not sure how far to stretch, this is about the size my dough was during recipe testing.

 If you see any thin areas or holes, just stretch some extra dough over it to patch them up to avoid any big holes in the crumb.